You are hereProducts / Chroot for Windows

 -a Run 'program' as an anonymous user

-A third is that, unlike Linux, you can't use this to create a second 'version' of Windows in the chroot dir due the effects of KnownDLL loading, which overrides the chroot environment.
-Non-known system dlls are required to exist inside the environment as and when the rooted application needs them.
+A third limitation is that, unlike Linux, you can't use this tool to create a second 'version' of Windows in the new root directory.
+This is due the effects of both a) KnownDLL loading, which overrides the jail b) the volatile, numbered nature by which system calls are made.

 How it Works